More information about how to get in touch by phone, email or in person.

 Where possible you will be contacted by the Ticket Office either by email, phone or post.
 We can either credit your account with us, or provide you with a refund for the face value of the ticket.
 Postage will not be refunded.
 We can only refund through the method in which the ticket was paid.
 Credit and debit card payments will be refunded to the original card, and cash refunds will need to be collected from the Ticket Office.

 On occasion, an event may be cancelled by the artist or the venue with a view to rearranging for a future date.
-Where possible we will try to make sure original tickets remain valid for the new date, while continuing to offer a full refund if customer cannot
+Where possible we will try to make sure original tickets remain valid for the new date, while continuing to offer a full refund if the customer cannot attend.

 Is there a booking fee for tickets?